Zewo/Zewo/README.md

 ![Safari Hello](Images/Safari-hello.png)

-By default the server will log the requests/responses.
+By default the server will log the requests/responses which are receiveid/sent by the server.

 ![Terminal Log](Images/Terminal-log.png)

-Press `control + c` to stop the server.
+Press `⌃C` (`Control-C`) to stop the server.

 ### Xcode

 Using an IDE can be a huge boost to productivity.
-Luckily, **SwiftPM** has Xcode project generation support built in.
+Luckily, **SwiftPM** has **Xcode** project generation support built in.

-To generate your Zewo Xcode project simply run:
+To generate your **Xcode** project simply run:

 ```sh
 swift package generate-xcodeproj
 ```

-Open your Xcode project by double clicking it on Finder or with:
+Open your **Xcode** project by double clicking it on Finder or with:

 ```sh
 open hello.xcodeproj
 ```

-To run the application select the command line application scheme `hello` on Xcode.
+To run the application select the command line application scheme `hello` on **Xcode**.

 ![Xcode Scheme](Images/Xcode-scheme.png)

 Now click the run button ► or use the shortcut `⌘R`.
-You should see the server running directly from your Xcode.
+You should see the server running directly from your **Xcode**.

 ![Xcode Console](Images/Xcode-console.png)